LIFE-SpaceMission/Alei2022_LIFESeries-V/README.md

-Cloud- and cloud-free spectra of the Earth in time used as input for the retrievals in LIFE IV  (Alei et al. 2022;A&A 665, A106).
+Cloud- and cloud-free spectra of the Earth in time used as input for the retrievals in LIFE V  (Alei et al. 2022;A&A 665, A106).

 Link to paper: 		https://doi.org/10.1051/0004-6361/202243760

-Original spectra are from Rugheimer and Kaltenegger (2019).
+Original spectra are from [Rugheimer and Kaltenegger (2019)](https://iopscience.iop.org/article/10.3847/1538-4357/aaa47a).
 Spectra were then scaled at the observer's distance and ran through LIFEsim.

 All spectra assume the Earth to orbit a G2V star (Sun-like) on a circular 1AU orbit
 at a distance of 10pc from the observer.